 As you can see, this can start to become quite costly if you haven’t earned any sales yet but are spending Gas just to have your work up.

-Now, Gas fluctuates depending on the traffic on the network.
-Meaning, if more people are trading on the network, the Gas price becomes higher because it basically functions as a bid.
+Now, Gas fluctuates depending on the traffic on the network, meaning that if more people are trading on the network, the Gas price becomes higher because it basically functions as a bid.
 Those willing to pay a higher fee will have their transactions go into the blockchain first.

 This becomes especially crucial when multiple people are trying to buy the same piece for example, but we can come back to this in a bit.